 The Summer School Programme

-The aim of the lectures is to present the current knowledge and gaps in our understanding to enable the students to select and formulate objectives for new space missions.
+The aim of the lectures is to enable the students to select and formulate objectives for new space missions.

-The lectures offered will cover existing and planned space missions, space mission design, and the principles of instrumentation for the required observations including in-situ measurements of dust.
-The lectures will provide the students with the scientific and technical background needed for defining and elaborating innovative space missions observing dust in the Universe.
+The offered lectures will cover existing and planned space missions, space mission design, and the principles of instrumentation for the required observations, including in-situ measurements.
+The lectures will provide the students with the scientific and technical background needed for defining and elaborating innovative space missions.

-Four student teams will be setup to define the scientific objectives of a space mission and a preliminary end-to-end mission design including the spacecraft, scientific instruments, mission and science operations that will meet the stated objectives.
+Four student teams will be set up to define the scientific objectives of a space mission and a preliminary end-to-end mission design including the spacecraft, scientific instruments, mission, and science operations capable of meeting the stated objectives.